taylanunutmaz/taylanunutmaz/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Laravel, PHP
+- 🔭 I’m currently working on Laravel, Symfony, PHP
-- 🌱 I’m currently learning Symfony, Spring Boot
+- 🌱 I’m currently learning NodeJS
 - 👯 I’m looking to collaborate on Laravel Projects
-- 📫 How to reach me: taylunt